Jump to: Central | North | South | East | West

 Red Lion and Sun

 This Highgate gastropub's garden is always a winner in the summer and they've got a huge marquee over its front garden at other times of the year.
-Strewn with fairy lights, it’s particularly pretty at night.
+Strewn with fairy lights and dotted with olive trees and ferns, the back garden is particularly pretty at night.
+Throughout summer they also have soft serve and slushies from a shack at the front.

 Follow on Instagram: @theredlionandsun